damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Monetary amounts shouldn't have one digit, so prefer $19.90 to $19.9
 1. If an email needs a response write the ask at the top of it.
 1. Our homepage is https://about.gitlab.com/ (with the `about.` and with `https`).
+1. Please refer to self-hosted installations as on-premises, not on-premise.
 1. If you use headers properly format them (`##` in Markdown, "Heading 2" in Google docs), start at the second header level because header level 1 is for titles, do not end headers with a colon.
 1. Always use an [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma) in lists of three or more terms.
 1. Read our [Documentation Styleguide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc_styleguide.md) for more information when writing documentation.